aymengan/EDT_JSPTA/README.md

    <img src="https://github.com/aymengan/EDT_JSPTA/blob/main/media/s3.PNG"/>
 </p>

 4. Insert the Workstations of the JSPTA.
 Assign a unique ID to each Workstation greater than 0.
+Add a custom NavMesh Obstacle to the Workstations to set the distance with which the agents will try to avoid collisions with workstations.
+Within our work we used a $2x4x1.5$ Obstacle with Carve option and our workstations were scaled to $0.5x0.3x0.5$.

 <p align="center">
    <img src="https://github.com/aymengan/EDT_JSPTA/blob/main/media/s4.PNG"/>